syc0log1c/syc0log1c/README.md

 ###  Interests
 - Artificial Intelligence: Using Python to make machines smarter.
+- Social engineering: Using AI for a new way to manipulate.
 - Security: Using AI for SE Pentesting in new ways.
 - Open Source: Contributing to and advocating for open source projects.